Administration

 Warning

-Please note that both the ProcessApp User role and the ProcessApp Participant role are currently required to edit and manage tasks.
+Please note that both the ProcessApp User role and the ProcessApp Participant role are needed to edit and manage tasks.

 Hint